 Image of a small toy car and a key fob on top of an auto insurance form

-What is the Minimum Requirement in South Carolina?
+What are the Minimum Auto Insurance Requirements in South Carolina?

 South Carolina requires all drivers to carry a minimum amount of liability insurance coverage to operate a vehicle legally.
-This insurance only covers damages you cause to other people and their property.
-The minimum insurance requirements in South Carolina are often referred to as 25/50/25 coverage and include:
+This insurance protects other drivers if you damage their vehicle or cause them to suffer bodily injury in a crash.
+South Carolina law requires that you carry liability coverage in the following minimum amounts:

 • $25,000 bodily injury coverage per person